UMass-UAS-Salt-Marsh/marshmap/README.md

 - `mapinfo` Displays information from the maps database, including model used for each map and run statistics such as CPU and memory use.
 Can also be used to Can also be used to save an Excel-friendly text version of the maps database and set map scores and comments.
+- `assess` Provide a model assessment.
+This is normally included in `fit`, but `assess` may be called separately to assess the fit of a model built on one or more sites and applied to other sites.
 - `flights_report` Creates a report on on orthoimages for all sites, including a summary for each site, a list of files flagged for repair in `screen`, a list of duplicated portable names for each site, and a list of all files for each site.